21st Century Computer Science Workplace for Ohio

 - Computer Science BS in general track.
 The general track students must plan a specialization in a computer science high demand sub-area.

 - Computer Science BA.
 This is also known as CS+X program.
 This is for students whose interest is beyond traditional CS and into fusion careers.
-(A fusion career would mix digital/computing/coding skills with another area of candidate’s choice.
-Examples would be electronic fashion, digital-humanities, digital media and communications, data nurse, or e-commerce.)
-The student will pursue the department’s BA in CS degree program, fusing it with courses from over 100 choices in STEAM (STEM plus the arts) areas available at Kent.
+The student will pursue BA in CS degree program fusing it with courses from over 100 choices in STEAM (STEM plus Arts) areas available at Kent

 - Minor in CS: Open to students pursuing other majors, providing these students with a partial tuition benefit.